An Updated Assessment of Reinforcement Learning for Macro Placement: Conclusions

-The difficulty of reproducing methods and results of \cite{MirhoseiniGYJSWLJPNPTSHTLLHCD21}, and the effort spent on {\em MacroPlacement}, highlight potential benefits of a ``papers with code'' culture change in the academic EDA field.
-Recent policy changes of EDA vendors are a laudable step forward; they enable us to include Tcl scripts for commercial SP\&R flows in the {\em MacroPlacement} GitHub.
-Contributions of benchmarks, design enablements, implementation flows and additional studies to the {\em MacroPlacement} effort are warmly welcomed.
+The difficulty of reproducing the methods and results of \cite{MirhoseiniGYJSWLJPNPTSHTLLHCD21}, and the effort spent on {\em MacroPlacement}, highlight the importance of ``frictionless reproducibility''~\cite{Donoho24}, along with open source code and data releases ``upon which others then build'' \cite{SpectorN18}, in the academic EDA field and its nexus with AI/ML.
+Policy changes of EDA vendors~\cite{Cadence} since late 2022 are a laudable step forward; they enable us to include Tcl scripts for commercial synthesis, place and route flows in the {\em MacroPlacement} GitHub. \sk{We are also encouraged by recent research-community interactions sparked by, e.g., our scaled {\em CT-Ariane} testcases and open-sourced experimental enablement.} As we wrote in \cite{ispd23}: contributions of benchmarks, design enablements, implementation flows and additional studies to the {\em MacroPlacement} effort are warmly welcomed.